 The goal of this project is to familiarize you with RISC-V, specifically calling convention, calling functions, using the heap, interacting with files, and writing some tests.

-Before coming to office hours or posting a question on Ed, please make sure you have done the following:
+Before coming to office hours, please make sure you have done the following:

 - Add descriptions for each register in your functions to indicate their purpose ("this holds i" is too vague, please be as specific as possible so it is easier for us to read and comprehend your code.)